 Planting spring flower bulbs is a simple, cost-effective way (because they come back each year) of bringing color into your garden, onto your balcony, patio or windowsill and, of course, a brilliant way to have fun and introduce children to the wonderful world of gardening.
 Most flower bulbs such as tulips are perennial which means they will flower each year without having to be replanted.
 So, perhaps, it’s something you’d like to do next weekend…

 What are your favorite types of spring flower bulbs?
-Do you think you will try planting spring flower bulbs?
+Do you think you will try planting flower bulbs?

 Related Posts: